bobshafer/PITkit/Math.md

 The memory density stored in $K$ is proportional to residual coherence stresses:
 $$ρ_K = a\|\partial_τ K\|^2 + b\|K - F[Φ]\|^2.$$
 After coarse-graining, the effective halo density $ρ_\text{halo}(r)$ is predicted to scale with system age and maturity, explaining rotation-curve anomalies as manifestations of stored coherence.
 The stable mean value of the MOND acceleration constant, `a₀`, found in galactic surveys is conjectured to be a **statistical attractor** of this scaling law.
+Following the success of the Hierarchical Bayesian Model, a quantitative analysis was performed to test the core hypothesis of Conjecture 5.
+This analysis compared the calculated intrinsic scatter (σ_int) with new, externally sourced historical proxies for 157 galaxies.
+The initial results show a statistically significant (p ≈ 0.0005) positive correlation between a galaxy's estimated stellar age and its σ_int.
+This provides the first direct, quantitative evidence that σ_int is a signature of a galaxy's accumulated historical complexity, or 'memory.'